Own-Data-Privateer/hoardy-mail/README.md

 # What?

-A Keep It Stupid Simple (KISS) Swiss-army-knife-like tool for fetching and performing batch operations on messages residing on IMAP4 servers.
+`imaparms` is a Keep It Stupid Simple (KISS) Swiss-army-knife-like tool for fetching and performing batch operations on messages residing on IMAP4 servers.
 That is: login to a specified server, fetch or perform specified actions (count, flag/mark, delete, etc) on all messages matching specified criteria in all specified folders, logout.

 This tool was inspired by [fetchmail](https://www.fetchmail.info/) and [IMAPExpire](https://gitlab.com/mikecardwell/IMAPExpire) and is basically a generalized combination of the two.